top of page

 The example of 아어여서 grammar

-As the last vowel is the matter, it follows the same rule as the tense conjugation.
-When you change the verbs and adjectives into the informal (conversation) present tense, we attach 아요, 어요, 여요.
-Now, we will add 아서, 어서, and 여서 to the same category.
-In short, you can replace 요 with 서 to make a "because" form.
+As the last vowel is the matter, it follows the same rule as the present tense conjugation.
+When you change the verbs and adjectives into the informal polite present tense, we attach 아요, 어요, 여요.
+Now, we will add 아서, 어서, 여서 to the same category.
+So, here is a quick cheat method.
+You can simply replace 요 with 서 to make the "because" form.

-When the last syllable of the stem has ㅏ or ㅗ as a vowel, you must add 아서.
-It applies to both a verb and an adjective.
-As you saw in the present tense rule, the same combinations will happen for words that do not end with a final consonant.
+When the last syllable of the stem has ㅏ, ㅗ, or ㅑ, you must add 아서!
+As you saw in the present tense rule, the same combinations or contractions will happen for words that do not end with a final consonant.

 When the last syllable of the stem is 하, in other words, when a verb or an adjective ends with 하다, you add 여서 to the stem.
 However, 하여서 is an old-fashioned way.
 People use "해서" these days.